 Take full advantage of your college experience by getting involved in the College of Education’s student groups.
 You will make friends, have fun, establish connections, and develop leadership skills.

 BESO is a College of Education student organization designed for future teachers who are interested in issues surrounding bilingual education.
-Members share ideas, practices and information about bilingual education, develop support groups, learn about the newest research, and network with others who have similar career goals.
+Members share ideas, practices, and information about bilingual education, develop support groups, learn about the newest research, and network with others who have similar career goals.
 BESO meetings often feature guest speakers such as teachers, principals, or administrators who are professionally affiliated with, or knowledgeable about, bilingual education.
 BESO is committed to community service, and members enjoy social events and fundraising activities to help provide funds for the schools as well as other BESO activities.
 BESO members often attend and volunteer at the annual Texas Association for Bilingual Education (TABE) Conference, where they find professional development, important information related to bilingual education, and just plain fun!

-Advisor: Sheri Mycue
+Faculty Advisor: Sheri Mycue

-Kinesiology Club is a service, social, and academic organization that is open to any and all UT students looking to become more involved on campus.
+Kinesiology Club is a service, social, and academic organization that is open to any and all UT students who want to be more involved on campus.
 KIN club features a very active social agenda with members attending UT sporting events as a group, participating in all intramural sports, and hosting faculty-student luncheons throughout the school year.
 In addition to educational meetings, the club also promotes professional development in a variety of volunteer opportunities and community projects.
 The Kinesiology Club is one of the largest student organizations in the College of Education that offers members great opportunities.

-Advisor: Antoinette Hart
+Staff Advisor: Antoinette Hart

 Minorities in Education (MIE) is a sponsored student organization open to any student interested in multicultural issues related to the teaching profession.
 This organization strives to recruit minority students to UT and encourage them to pursue majors and careers in education.
 During our general meetings teachers, administrators, faculty, alumni and community representatives are invited to speak on current issues in education that relate to diversity in our schools.
 Other events sponsored by MIE include the Tailgate Kick-off at the start of each fall semester, College Day Visits for local middle and high school students, outstanding member scholarship award, Education Idol, and a variety of fundraising activities.
 Membership applications are available in SZB 216.